What is the purpose of a policy?

-Organizations are responsible for creating and maintaining policies that serve one of the following purposes, as noted in the Policy on Policies:
+Organizations are responsible for creating and maintaining policies that serve one of the following purposes::

 - Improve controls